-Getlink SE is a company registered in France and brings together a number of companies active in the fields of infrastructure management and transport operations.
+Getlink SE is a company registered in France and brings together several companies active in the fields of infrastructure management and transport operations.
 The Group has more than 3,300 employees and operates primarily in France and the UK.
-The Group has a global annual turnover of over 1.6 billion euros, approximately 65% of which is generated by Eurotunnel.
+In 2023, the Group had a global annual turnover of over 1.8 billion euros, approximately 60% of which was generated by Eurotunnel.
 Eurotunnel is the trading name of a partnership between an English company 'The Channel Tunnel Group Ltd' and a French company 'France-Manche SA' which is, under a concession until 2086 granted by the governments of the UK and France, responsible for the operation of the Channel Tunnel Fixed Link.